brianshumate/vaultron/README.md

 8. When done having fun, disassemble Vaultron with `./unform`

-If you are already familiar with Vault and would like to save time by rapidly initializing Vault, unsealing it, and enabling a wide range of authentication and secret backends, execute `./blazing_sword` to do all of this for you.
+If you are already familiar with Vault and would like to save time by rapidly initializing, unsealing, and enabling a wide range of authentication and secret backends, execute `./blazing_sword` to do all of this for you.

-If you are familiar with Terraform you also can skip the `form` and `unform` commands and just use Terraform commands instead, but you'll need to manually specify the `CONSUL_HTTP_ADDR` and `VAULT_ADDR` environment variables before you can access either the Consul or Vault instances:
+If you are familiar with Terraform you also can skip the `form` and `unform` commands and just use Terraform commands instead, but you'll need to manually specify the `CONSUL_HTTP_ADDR` and `VAULT_ADDR` environment variables before you can access either the Consul or Vault instances, however:

 ```
 export CONSUL_HTTP_ADDR="localhost:8500"